AN/SLR-2 is listed in BRCN 213 (circa 1960) , the RCN's Materials Catalogue. It is a shipboard ECM Receiver, covering 0.3 to 10 GHz

 K band 18 to 26 GHz German Kurz (short)

 Ka band 26 to 40 GHz Kurz-above

 mm band 110-300 GHz

 u mm band 300-3000 GHz

 According to the JETDS nomenclature system, WLR means: W = Surface/Underwater Combined, L = Countermeasures, R = Receiver.
-Used primarily for electronic countermeasures applications, this receiver has a long history since it was introduced in the 1960's .
+Used primarily for electronic countermeasures applications, this receiver has a long history since it was introduced into the RCN around 1967 .
 During that time, many versions and upgrades were introduced.
 In its latest form it was much different in size, features and capabilities than when it was first introduced.
-Bob Langille provides an overview of the WLR-1 receiver.

 The following list indicates which bands had omnidirectional reception only and which ones were both omni and direction finding.